John Bowe (racing driver): V8Supercar

-Retirement
+“Retirement”

 Announcing his retirement, Bowe raced a final season in 2007 for Paul Cruickshank Racing.
 In March 2007 Bowe broke the record for most championship races starts when he started in round 2 at Barbagallo, his 213th start.
-His race was marred with two spins.
-His prospects for a glorious final season appear limited as PCR was a single car team and under funded compared to the front running teams.

 In 2008 Bowe returned to Sports car racing in a Lamborghini Gallardo in the Australian GT Championship, before securing a full-time drive in 2009 with the Touring Car Masters series for historic touring cars, driving a Chevrolet Camaro.
 2010 saw John Bowe returning to the Touring Car Masters category driving "Sally", his 1969 Ford Mustang (powered by a Ford 351 Windsor V8 engine), with sponsorship from WesTrac and Wilson Security.
-Bowe also runs the number 18 on his Mustang, the same number he used when driving for Dick Johnson Racing.
+Bowe ran the number 18 on his Mustang, the same number he used when driving for Dick Johnson Racing.

 Bowe's name has been lent to the John Bowe Trophy, awarded to the winner of the Formula 3 Tasmanian Super Prix.

 Driving a Ferrari 458 GT3 for Maranello Motorsport alongside Craig Lowndes, Peter Edwards, and former Formula One driver Mika Salo, Bowe was the winner of the 2014 Bathurst 12 Hour on 9 February.
 It was his third success in the race after winning at Eastern Creek in 1995 and at Bathurst in 2010.

+Bowe continued to race Touring Car Masters successfully throughout the 2010s and early 2020s, winning five championships and winning a race in his last full season in the category in 2023.
+In 2024 he raced in GT4 Australia, officially finishing second in the amateur cup behind co-driver Jacob Lawrence (Bowe being classed as an amateur due to his age).